ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 # Animating Transformations

--   Representing rotations with quaternions fills the last missing "hole": all the transformations presented in the previous lesson are easily interpolable:
+-   Representing rotations with quaternions fills the final gap, as all the transformations presented in the previous lesson can be easily interpolated:

     1. Translations;
     2. Scale transformations;